cescoffier/quarkus-openshift-workshop/docs/docs/transactions-orm.md

 To manipulate the `Hero` entity we need make `HeroResource` transactional.
 The idea is to wrap methods modifying the database (e.g. `entity.persist()`) within a transaction.
-Marking a CDI bean method `@Transactional` will do that for you and make that method a transaction boundary.
+Marking a CDI bean method `@Transactional` will do it and make that method a transaction boundary.

-`@Transactional` can be used to control transaction boundaries on any CDI bean at the method level or at the class level to ensure every method is transactional.

-Here are the new methods to add to the `HeroResource` class:
+==Replace the content of the `HeroResource.java` by the following one.
+It contains the new methods for accessing data:==

 ```java linenums="1"
 {{ insert('hero-service/src/main/java/io/quarkus/workshop/hero/HeroResource.java', 'docHeroResource', [], ['docHeroCrudContent']) }}